xinthink/xinthink.github.com/_posts/gradle/2017-11-11-defining-dependencies-in-gradle-kotlin-dsl.md

 ## Conclusion

-Actually, what we just built is a simple [DSL (domain-specific language)], which we use to manage the dependencies across multiple Gradle modules.
+Actually, what we just built is a simple [DSL (domain-specific language)], which we use to manage dependencies across multiple Gradle modules.
+And this is only the tip of an iceberg of the powerful [Kotlin] language features!

-The completed code can be found in this [Gist][complete-gist].
-Put them under the `buildSrc` directory to enjoy the syntax sugar.
+The complete code snippet can be found in this [Gist][complete-gist].
+Put the files under the `buildSrc` directory to enjoy the syntax sugar.

 > For those who are not familiar with `buildSrc`, please refer to the [Guide][build-src-guide].